hardvain/distributed-collections/README.md

 # Distributed Collections for Scala

-Distributed Collecitons for Scala is a library for large scala data processing that uses different cluster computing frameworks as the back-end.
+Distributed Collections for Scala is a library for large scale data processing that uses different cluster computing frameworks as the back-end.
 Library inherits *Scala 2.9.1* collections generic interface enriched with additional methods like `join`, `reduceByKey` etc.
 Currently the library uses only *Hadoop* as the back-end processing engine.
-However, we are aiming to extend the library to work with other frameworks like [*Spark*](www.spark-project.org ""), [*HaLoop*](http://code.google.com/p/haloop/ "") and [*Nephele*](http://www.stratosphere.eu/).
+However, we are aiming to extend the library to work with other frameworks like [*Spark*](http://www.spark-project.org ""), [*HaLoop*](http://code.google.com/p/haloop/ "") and [*Nephele*](http://www.stratosphere.eu/).
-This library is still in early phases of development, many features are not functioning and it is still **unusable**.
+This library is still in early phases of development, many features are not functioning and it is still **UNUSABLE**.
+The project timline can be found [here](http://github.com/scala-incubator/distributed-collections/wiki/Milestones-and-Timeline).

 ## Build Instructions